freegeek-pdx/mkuser/README.md

 `mkuser` **m**a**k**es **user** accounts for macOS with more options, more validation of inputs, and more verification of the created user account than any other user creation tool, including `sysadminctl -addUser` and System Preferences!

 `mkuser` supports and has been thoroughly tested with macOS 10.13 High Sierra and newer (it likely works on older versions of macOS as well, but that hasn't been tested).
 The newest version of macOS that `mkuser` has been tested with as of writing this is macOS 12 Monterey.
 Because of how `mkuser` is written and the built-in tools it uses to create user accounts, it should support future versions of macOS without any major issues as the fundamentals of user creation have been consistent for years across many versions of macOS.
-If somehow an issue does occur with a future version of macOS, `mkuser`'s excessive verifications should detect the issue and present a detailed error message.
+If somehow an issue does occur with a future version of macOS, `mkuser`'s excessive verifications should detect the issue and output a detailed warning or error message.

 Along with abundant options and excessive verifications, `mkuser` has detailed help info which explains each available option and what affect it will have on the created user account.
 This info may be informative beyond just using `mkuser` since it's really all about all the different kinds of advanced customizations user accounts can have on macOS.